(reading time: 8 mins)

 The alternate route

-I’m not suggesting a bunch of amateurs have a go at running public transport, or crowd funding – crowd funding is unlikely to provide adequate resources to compete with existing transport companies with assets and annual profits in the tens or hundreds of millions (see blockers below).
-The aim of the fund is to begin to level the playing field, allowing transport operators that run at cost into the transport marketplace, increasing public transport usage and benefiting the environment and economy.
+This isn’t just crowd funding.
+The fund is there to level the playing field, allowing transport operators that run at cost into the transport marketplace, increasing public transport usage and benefiting the environment and economy.
 (I will call the operators cost+ for the rest of this post).

 Before getting bogged down in the details, there is a simple assumption behind this post: